rclone/rclone/docs/content/overview.md

 hash](https://www.dropbox.com/developers/reference/content-hash).
 This is an SHA256 sum of all the 4MB block SHA256s.

+* SFTP supports checksums if the same login has shell access and `md5sum` or `sha1sum` as well as `echo` are in the remote's PATH.

 ### ModTime ###

 The cloud storage system supports setting modification times on